 Interview days take place at one of our partnership schools.
-We operate a two stage selection process, on the same day, that may consist of the following tasks: a short presentation, a planning exercise, a written test, a class-based activity with a group of children and a panel interview.
+We operate a two stage selection process, on the same day, that may consist of the following tasks: a short presentation, a planning exercise, a written test, a class-based activity with a group of children, a panel interview plus literacy and numeracy tests.
 Full interview details will be emailed 1 week before the interview date.

 Graduate Entry Route